 Be aware of these challenges before you enter into this kind of surrogacy agreement:

-In this agreement, the risk of straining your relationship during the pregnancy and after the birth exists.
+In an altruistic surrogacy agreement, the risk of straining your relationship during the pregnancy and after the birth exists.
 The surrogacy process can be intricate with mutual demands.
 While the intended parents (IP) endure financial and emotional strain, surrogates equally undergo a lot physically and emotionally.

 IPs might withhold fundamental requests relevant to the procedure because they aren’t offering any compensation.
 On the same note, the surrogate might experience a sense of discomfort and might be concerned about asking their friends or family to cover minor items, which could end up being costly over time.